cmsc205/notes/day13/tidying.md

 1. Briefly describe why it is not considered to be tidy data and what changes need to be made to tidy it.

 2. Create a tidy data set with columns country, year and mortality.

-Use `parse_numeric` to ensure that the  year column is numeric (see `?parse_numeric` for help).
+Hint: Use `parse_numeric` to ensure that the  year column is numeric (see `?parse_numeric` for help).

 ---